jehans8543/sep10-freedom-project/blog/entry02.md

-# Entry 2: Researching about Software and Hardware
+# Entry 2: Researching about Softwares and Hardwares
 ##### 11.04.2024

 ## Narrowing Down my Topic